BLUE TEAM LEVEL 1

 - Analysing and responding to phishing attacks

-- Performing forensics investigations to collect digital evidence
+- Performing forensics investigations to collect and analyse digital evidence

 - Using a SIEM platform to investigate malicious activity